make-software/how-to-casperlabs/src/faq-validator.md

   `sudo -u casper casper-client put-deploy --secret-key /etc/casper/validator_keys/secret_key.pem --chain-name "$CHAIN_NAME" --session-path ~/casper-node/target/wasm32-unknown-unknown/release/activate_bid.wasm --payment-amount 300000000 --session-arg "validator_public_key:public_key='$(cat /etc/casper/validator_keys/public_key_hex)'"`

-## Is this an incentivised test net?
+## Is this an incentivised Testnet?
 If so, what are the rules for the reward calculation?
 All information about the reward program is here: [https://docs.cspr.community/docs/testnet-rewards.html](https://docs.cspr.community/docs/testnet-rewards.html)

-## Where is the faucet to get test net tokens?
+## Where is the faucet to get Testnet tokens?
 [https://testnet.cspr.live/tools/faucet](https://testnet.cspr.live/tools/faucet)

 ## I see that some nodes have much more tokens bonded/delegated than what I have on my node.
 Does it mean they will get more rewards?